 Bicycles, skateboards, rollerblades, scooters, and other such objects may not be used or worn in The Freeman Center.
 Bicycles may be stored in the bike racks outside the building.
-Other items may be stored in the lockers.

 Gym bags, purses, bags or personal items of any kind must be placed in a locker prior to entering the gym or fitness areas.
 The Freeman Center is not responsible for lost or stolen items left unattended anywhere in the building.
 Bags are also a tripping hazard when left on the floor.
 Please do not request that items be stored behind the Welcome Desk.
 Your bag will be picked up if not properly stored in a locker and you will be charged a fee for its return.